Pre-Convention Professional Development Workshops

 Pre-Convention PD Workshops

-Pre-Convention Professional Development Workshops (PCPDW s) are scheduled to take place on June 20th.
+See below for the Pre-Convention Professional Development workshops being offered as part of the CPA’s 2025 annual convention.
+Pre-Convention Professional Development Workshops (PCPDW s) are scheduled to take place on June 11th.
 These workshops will be 3+ hours or 6+ hours in duration for corresponding CE credits.
 A separate fee, over and apart from the CPA’s convention registration fee, will be required.
 Registration for PCPDWs are incorporated with this year’s Convention Registration form.
-If you wish to ONLY attend the PCPDW s, or add a PCPDW after you’ve completed your Convention Registration, use the button below.
+If you wish to ONLY attend the PCPDWs, or add a PCPDW after you’ve completed your Convention Registration, a seperate registration form will be available.

 The CPA reserves the right to cancel any Pre-Convention Workshops due to low registration.
 In the event that this should happen, registrants can register for another workshop or be reimbursed their payment.